UC Davis '99

 Phone: (530) 752-9403

-Nosek is the true veteran of the men's basketball staff.
-His connection to the program dates back to his youth days, when he served as a ball boy for Bob Hamilton's teams in the late 1980s.
-Since his return to the staff in 2006, he has been instrumental in helping the program complete its transition to Division I, including the first official D-I and Big West Conference season in 2007-08.
+Nosek, a true veteran of the men's basketball staff whose connection to the program dates back to his youth days, first served as a ball boy for Bob Hamilton's teams in the late 1980s.
+Since his return in 2006, he has been instrumental in helping the program complete its transition to Division I, a process that includes the program's first official D-I and Big West Conference season in 2007-08.

-After starring at nearby Davis Senior High, Nosek played for UC Davis from 1996-99, highlighting his career as a member of the 1998 NCAA Division II national championship team.
+After starring at nearby Davis Senior High, Nosek played for UC Davis from 1996-99, highlighting his career with a NCAA Division II national championship in 1988.
 He enjoyed his best collegiate game during his senior year, when he hit 4 of 5 from three-point range en route to a career-high 12 points against Holy Names.
 Perhaps as a premonition of things to come, his teammates dubbed him "Coach Nosek" for his unrelenting diligence both on and off the court.

-Nosek remained with the Aggie program as an assistant to Brian Fogel from 1999 to 2003.
-In his four seasons, the Aggies went 67-23 and qualified for the NCAA D-II West Regional (1999-2000).
+Nosek remained with the Aggie program as an assistant to Brian Fogel from 1999-2003.
+In his four seasons, the Aggies compiled a 67-23 record and qualified for the NCAA D-II West Regional (1999-2000).

-In addition, Nosek's Menlo tenure included the team leading all NAIA D-II teams in rebound defense and ranking among the nation's leaders in rebound margin as well as field goal percentage defense.
+Nosek's Menlo tenure included a roster that led all D-II teams in rebound defense, also ranking among the nation's leaders in rebound margin and field goal percentage defense.

 Nosek graduated from UC Davis in June of 1999, earning his bachelor's degree in organizational studies.
-He received his masters in sport coaching from the United States Sports Academy.
+He received his masters in sport coaching from the United States Sports Academy shortly thereafter.